Authority: Executive Vice Chancellor and Provost

-2.1 “Non-University Group(s)” means an individual or group of individuals, other than Student Groups, that are legally separate entities from the University, even though some of the members or participants may be University personnel, alumni, or students.
+2.1 “Non-University Group(s)” means a group of individuals, other than Student Groups, that are legally separate entities from the University, even though some of the members or participants may be University personnel, alumni, or students.

 2.2 “Student Group” means a group that has been accepted Student Involvement as a “registered student group” under the rules of that office.
 The rules and a list of currently registered groups are available at Student Involvement Registered Student Groups.

-2.3 “University Group” means an administrative or academic unit within the University, staffed by University employees acting within the scope of their employment.
+2.3 “University Group” means an administrative or academic department, unit, or center within the University.

 2.4 “University premises” means buildings or grounds owned, leased, operated, controlled or managed by NC State.

 3. PERMISSION TO HOLD OUTDOOR ASSEMBLIES, EVENTS, OR PUBLIC ADDRESSES

-3.1 The University permits outdoor assemblies, events, and public addresses by University, Student, and Non-University groups on University premises subject to the provisions of sections 4 and 5 below.
-Outdoor Assemblies, events, and public addresses must be approved by Student Involvement and, if applicable, the person responsible for the location where the activity is to be held.
+3.1 The University permits outdoor assemblies, events, and public addresses by University, Student, and Non-University Groups and individuals on University premises subject to the provisions of sections 4 and 5 below.
+Outdoor assemblies, events, and public addresses must be approved by Student Involvement and, if applicable, the person responsible for the location where the activity is to be held.
 Permission from Student Involvement will be granted, subject to reasonable time, place, or manner limits.
 In addition, permission may be limited to events that are consistent with the University’s mission and purpose of the location.

 3.2 Unless sponsored by the University, assemblies, events, and public addresses generally will not be allowed in areas that have not been designated for public speech.

 4. PROCEDURE TO HOLD OUTDOOR ASSEMBLIES, EVENTS OR PUBLIC ADDRESSES